YoungCereal/homegear-miscellaneous-modules/README.md

 >The Value in CODE must be copy for RF ADDRESS_CODE Field.

+### For Tankerkoenig.de ( Beta )
+You Need a Tankerkoenig. api Key from https://creativecommons.tankerkoenig.de/

+Beta Testing.

+You have 5 Channels for Stations

 This addon extends Homegear with a virtual device in device family "Miscellaneous".
 The device is created automatically upon installation of the Debian package.
 After installation you need to modify the configuration parameters of the device according to your needs.
 Of course you can create multiple devices.